fktn-k/fkYAML/docs/mkdocs/docs/api/ordered_map/find.md

 ## **Return Value**

-An iterator to the target value if found, the result of end() otherwise.
+A (constant) iterator to the target value if found, the result of end() otherwise.

+## Examples

-???+ Example
+???
+Example

     ```cpp
     --8<-- "examples/ex_ordered_map_emplace.cpp:9"